 Share this Post

-If you’re considering installing a bullet resistant barrier system in a municipal or government building, it’s important to know what to expect.
+If you’re considering installing a bullet-resistant barrier system in a municipal or government building, it’s important to know what to expect.
 Let’s look at the process before, during, and after installation.

 Before Installation: Planning and Designing Your Bulletproof Barrier

-In general, municipal building bullet resistant barrier systems—ranging from police station reception areas to county clerk desks and city payment offices—are fairly consistent, usually designed along the “reception area” model:
+In general, municipal building bullet resistant barrier systems—ranging from police station reception areas to county clerk desks and city payment offices—are fairly consistent, usually designed along with the “reception area” model:

-- An eight-foot wide opening in a wall, fronted with a shallow countertop
+- An eight-foot-wide opening in a wall, fronted with a shallow countertop

 - One or more “deal trays” built into the countertop for passing papers